Spectral heat content for time-changed killed Brownian motions: Introduction

 This paper can be regarded as a natural continuation of \cite{ParkSong19}, but we emphasize that the results to be presented here go much beyond \cite{ParkSong19} in two aspects.
 First, whereas \cite{ParkSong19} investigated the asymptotic limit as $t\downarrow 0$ of the spectral heat content for subordinate killed Brownian motions when the underlying subordinator is \textit{stable}, this paper encompasses much more general time changes, including subordinators that are not necessarily stable and their inverses (or inverse subordinators).
 Note that the major difficulty of dealing with non-stable subordinators and their inverses lies in the fact that one can no longer rely on a scaling property (or self-similarity), which plays a crucial role in \cite{ParkSong19}.
 Consequently, the results to be established in this paper are based on various non-trivial asymptotic estimates that allow us to avoid the use of the scaling property.

-Our main assumption about the underlying subordinator, whether the time change is the subordinator itself or its inverse, is that the associated Laplace exponent $\phi$ is regularly varying at $\infty$ with index $\beta \in (0,1)$, which is regarded as a weak scaling condition.
+Our main assumption about the underlying subordinator, whether the time change is the subordinator itself or its inverse, is that the associated Laplace exponent $\phi$ is regularly varying at $\infty$ with index $\beta \in (0,1)$.
 In terms of time changes given by subordinators, the three separate cases $\beta \in (\frac12,1)$, $\beta=\frac12$ and $\beta\in (0,\frac12)$ result in three statements of different nature about the spectral heat content (Theorems \ref{thm:stable2}, \ref{thm:withlowerorder} and \ref{thm:lessthan1/2}).
 We emphasize that the methods and tools for handling these three cases are significantly different.
-When $\beta\in (\frac12,1)$, in Corollary \ref{cor:stable1} we employ an \textit{approximate scaling property} of the subordinator, which was used in \cite[Lemmas 4.5 and 4.6]{GPS19}.
+When $\beta\in (\frac12,1)$, in Lemma \ref{lemma:stable1} we employ an \textit{approximate scaling property} of the subordinator, which was used in \cite[Lemmas 4.5 and 4.6]{GPS19}.
 When $\beta=\frac12$, in the setting where the subordinator $(D_t)$ is an independent sum of a $\frac12$-stable subordinator $(S_{t}^{(1/2)})$ and a certain subordinator representing perturbations, we utilize the key fact that $\E[\sqrt{D_{t}}1_{\{D_{t}\leq \delta\}}]$ is comparable to $\E[\sqrt{S_{t}^{(1/2)}}1_{\{S_{t}^{(1/2)}\leq \delta\}}]$ for any fixed constant $\delta>0$, which is derived in Lemma \ref{lemma:mixedconv}.
-On the other hand, the case when $\beta\in (0,\frac12)$ appeals to a technical result to be established in Proposition \ref{prop:1/2}, which concerns weak convergence of L\'evy measures and supplements \cite[Theorem 8.7]{Sato}; also compare the statement with \cite[Proposition 4.13]{Rosinski_isomorphism}.
+On the other hand, the case when $\beta\in (0,\frac12)$ appeals to Proposition \ref{prop:1/2}, which concerns weak convergence of L\'evy measures.